waveface/nodeha/README.md

 Testing
 -------
-nodeha is using vows for its unit testing.
+nodeha is using mocha for its BDD unit testing.
 Follow the instructions below to perform the testing:

+% npm install mocha
-% npm install vows
+% npm install should

-% vows test/*
+% make test